 5. The shared swimming pool and Casetta with kitchens and bbq, both with breathtaking views over the surrounding vineyards and only shared with the few other people.

-Tents are set in our organic olive grove and have breathtaking views over vineyards and the medieval village of Pienza.
+Tents are set in camping pitches immersed in an organic olive grove and have breathtaking views over vineyards and the medieval village of Pienza.
 All of the ten tents dotted around under the trees are calm and simple spaces, carefully crafted to lull you into the gentle rhythm of country life.

-Even the call of nature doesn’t mean having to go outside, as each tent has a discretely placed flushing loo or you can freshen up in the tent’s outside shower, screened from your neighbours but letting the sun-warmed water.
-For more traditional bathers, there are showers up at the red-brick casetta, where you’ll also find the shared kitchen space, a Weber grill, some tranquil seating spots and the huge outdoor dining table, big enough for the whole camp to share a meal at.
+Even the call of nature doesn’t mean having to go outside, as each tent has a discretely placed flushing loo or you can freshen up in the tent’s outside private shower, screened from your neighbours adn with sun-warmed water.
+For more traditional bathers, there are showers up at the red-brick casetta, where you’ll also find shared kitchen spaces, a Weber grill, some tranquil seating spots, outdoor dining tables, big enough for the whole camp to share a meal at.

+The place is obviously not sterile being in the middle of the courtyside, so you will share it with bees, aints, llisards.
 You will meet your neighbours from the forest next to the olive grove and all around you.
 You can hear and see lots of crickets and cicadas, magpies, jays, lots of pheasants and kastrels, badgers, foxes, pole cats, wild boar, deer especially at sunset, porcupines.